shreyayyyansh/wifi-app-controlled-car/README.md

 # wifi-app-controlled-car
-DIY IoT car that runs through wifi and a mobile app and website.
+DIY IoT car that runs through WiFi and a mobile app and website.

 EQUIPMENTS REQUIRED:
 1. ESP8266 nodeMCU board